Don't Avoid Healthy Fats: You Need Them

 Supplementation with fish oil, high in omega-3, decreased lipid profiles, waist circumference, and the interval between periods in women with PCOS.
 (6)

-Premenstrual Syndrome and Painful Periods
+Premenstrual Syndrome, Painful Periods and Healthy Fats

 Up to 80 percent of women report experiencing symptoms before menstruation, including irritability, bloating, migraines, and breast pain.
 (7) Furthermore, 25 to 50 percent of women and 75 percent of adolescents experience pain with menstruation.
 (8) These uncomfortable and in some cases debilitating phenomena are called premenstrual syndrome (PMS) and dysmenorrhea, respectively.